circle2jt/ymlr/README.md

       leading: false          # Specify invoking on the leading edge of the timeout.
 Default is false
       maxWait: 2s             # The maximum time func is allowed to be delayed before it's invoked.
       autoRemove: true        # Auto remove it when reached the event.
 Default is false.
+      debounceData:           # Pass input debounceData to debounce to do async task
+        dataFromParentState: ${ $ps.channelData.name }
     runs:
-      - echo: Do this when it's free for 1s
+      - name: Do this when it's free for 1s
+        echo: ${ $ps.debounceData.dataFromParentState }

   # touch if debounce is existed
   - fn-debounce:                          # Touch the existed throttle with last agruments